 All those the Father gives me will come to me, and whoever comes to me I will never drive away.
 (John 6:37)

 Keith Hernandez was an outstanding Major League Baseball player (1974-1990) and played most of his career with the St. Louis Cardinals and New York Mets.
-Hernandez was a five-time All-Star and won two World Series titles, one each with the Cardinals and Mets.
+Hernandez was a five-time All-Star and won two World Series titles.
 He is a lifetime 300 hitter and won numerous Golden Glove awards for excellent fielding.
 Yet with all his athletic accomplishments, Keith missed out on something vitally important, his father’s approval, acceptance, and recognition of value.
 Hernandez shared his heart in a candid interview and said that he asked his dissatisfied father, “Dad, I have a lifetime 300 batting average.
 What more do you want?”
 His father replied, “Someday you’re going to look back and say, ‘I could have done more.’”1

 Praise God, our Heavenly Father is not that way at all.
-Scripture says that to all who received Jesus Christ as Lord and Savior, and believed Him, He gave the right to become God’s children.
+Scripture says that to all who receive Jesus Christ as Lord and Savior, and believe Him, He gave the right to become God’s children.
 We are reborn—not with a physical birth resulting from human passions or plans, but with a new spiritual birth that comes from God.2 Once we are born again and joined to Christ by faith, we don’t ever have to worry about not being accepted by God.
-The Father will not reject us, even when we’ve done something He forbids.
-The Lord will never be an impossible-to-please parent who angrily turns His back on us and looks for a way to disown us.
-He is always happy to welcome us when we repent and return to Him.
+The Father will not reject us, even when we’ve done foolish things He forbids.
+The Lord will never be an impossible-to-please parent who angrily turns His back on us and tries to disown us.
+He is always happy to welcome us back when we repent and return to Him.

 The Apostle Peter writes to all Christians: You are a chosen people, a royal priesthood, a holy nation, God’s special possession, that you may declare the praises of Him who called you out of darkness into His wonderful light.
 Once you were not a people, but now you are God’s people; once you had not received mercy, but now you have received the Lord’s mercy.6